mlpassos/validae/README.md

 Validae is being developed to validate my own sites, but if you feel you want to contribute, be my guest and make a pull request.

-** FIRST THING TO DO IS CACHE ALL AJAX CALLS DUE TO API ABUSE **

-- increase time between requests?
-- use promises for requests
-- anything else

 Current features:

 - Scans for all pages in the website domain